hantsy/quarkus-auth0-sample/docs/api.md

 </dependency>
 ```

-Here we have no plan to explain the development progress of the API itself, the details of the codes are similar to the one we have discussed in [my introduction to Quarkus](https://hantsy.medium.com/kickstart-your-first-quarkus-application-cde54f469973),  check  out [the source codes  of this post from my github](https://github.com/hantsy/quarkus-auth0-sample) and explore them yourself.
+In this post we will focus on how to integrate Quarkus OIDC and Auth0.
+We have no plan to explain the development progress of the API itself, the details of the source codes are very similar to the ones we have discussed in [my introduction to Quarkus](https://hantsy.medium.com/kickstart-your-first-quarkus-application-cde54f469973).
+Before jumping to the next steps,  you can check out [the source codes  of this post from my github](https://github.com/hantsy/quarkus-auth0-sample) and explore them yourself.

-Unlike Spring Security, Quarkus Security does not follow the naming(`resourceserver`, `client`and  `authorizationserver` etc. ) of  OAuth2 roles to categorize the configuration properties.
+Unlike Spring Security, Quarkus Security does not follow the naming (`resourceserver`, `client`and  `authorizationserver` etc.) of OAuth2 roles to categorize the configuration properties.
 And most of the official Quarkus OAuth2 and OIDC examples and guides are dependent on [Keycloak](https://www.keycloak.org/) -  the open source OAuth2/OIDC compatible authorization server from Redhat.

-For a backend application,  to protect the API by a JWT token, Quarkus OIDC can help to parse it and verify it.
+For a backend application,  to protect the API by a JWT token, Quarkus OIDC can help you to parse and verify JWT token.
 Configure OIDC in the *application.properties*.

 ```properties
 # Oidc auth config for resource server